Circular Procurement of Catering

 Circular food strategies

-• Protein shift: Aim for a better balance between animal, vegetable and microbial protein sources in your offer.
-This has a positive impact on the environment as well as on human health.
+• Protein shift: strive for a better balance between animal, plant, and microbial protein sources in your offering.
+This has a positive impact on both the environment and human health.

 • Microbial digestion or composting: Separate the waste types at collection and ensure that they are is processed to a high standard.
 Avoid burning and landfill as much as possible.